Depression has a strong stigma, and depression in men, even more so.

 It’s a depressing sense of depression.
 In some ways it’s accurate.
 There are a lot of people who experience their depression in just that way.
 Debilitating.
 Inconsolable.
 Lonely.

-Depression in men is often experienced differently.
+Depression in men is often experienced differently, even the paternal post partum depression for new fathers looks different than PPD in mothers.
 Even if they feel all those things, they don’t present in the ‘classically depressed’ fashion.

 Depression in men appears: